 In this project, we study machine learning techniques such as Genetic Algorithm (GA), artificial Neural Network (NN), Reinforcement Learning (RL), and so on, by observing an artificial agent who travels a virtual world called a gridworld.
-The world has the point for the agent to start with, the point for the agent to aim as a goal, and dangerous cliff to which if the agent fall the agent will die.
+The world has the point for the agent to start from, the point for the agent to aim as a goal, and the point for the agent to avoid.